thoaud/woo-directhouse-ongoing-parcel-tracking/README.md

 1. Customers can view tracking information on their order details page in "My Account"
 2. A "Refresh Tracking Information" button allows manual updates
 3. Tracking data automatically updates when the page loads (if data is older than 2 hours)
+4. The order timeline hides events after the last "DELIVERED" event to avoid noise

 ### For Administrators